General Dentistry

 Root canals

-If the cavity has grown into the pulp, or nerve, of the tooth then a root canal may be indicated.
+If a cavity has grown into the pulp, or nerve, of the tooth then a root canal may be indicated.
 In this procedure, the pulp is removed from the tooth painlessly and replaced with a rubber-based material.

 Extractions